bird-house/birdhouse-docs/docs/source/overview.rst

 Documentation structure
 -----------------------

-The documentation of birdhouse is representing its nature of separate software components and therefor organized in separate documentations according to the :ref:`birdhouse framework structure <framework_structure>`.
-Birdhouse is being used by international working groups pitching up projects with individual focus on the projects objectives.
-The following graph shows an overview of the documentations organization and how they are aggregated to each other for a better understanding of where to find which information:
+The birdhouse documentation reflects the fact that it is an assemblage of independent software components.
+It's therefore organized according to the :ref:`birdhouse framework structure <framework_structure>`.
+Birdhouse is being used by international working groups who deploy subsets of components tailored to their user base.
+The following graph shows an overview of the documentation's organization:

 .. image:: _images/Documentation_aggrgation.png